Review Body on Bid Challenges

 Summary of Case No. 02/2003

-The rejection of tender submissions on Central Reclamation Phase III
+The rejection of tender proposals for Central Reclamation Phase III

 Three companies (Company A, B and C) lodged bid challenges to the Review Body against the Hong Kong Special Administrative Region Government (the respondent) for breaching the World Trade Organization Agreement on Government Procurement (GPA) in a tender exercise for the Central Reclamation Phase III.

 A Panel comprising the Chairman and two members of the Review Body was set up to consider the various complaints made by the complainants.
 The Panel conducted a five-day hearing to examine the case.

 The Panel was of the view that Company A had established a breach of the GPA with regard to its complaint regarding a tender condition on pricing certain portion of the work, namely the Special Condition of Tender Clause 2 (SCT2).
 According to SCT2, failure to price the tender in accordance with the condition may invalidate the tender.
 Company A was able to comply with the condition and it had the highest score among the tenderers.
 However, the respondent decided eventually not to apply the SCT2.
 Company A was then no longer the lowest bidder.